Patriarch Hermogenes of Moscow: Time of Troubles

 When Vasily was dethroned and the Poles took hold of the Moscow Kremlin, Hermogenes staunchly opposed their plans to put Wladyslaw IV on the Russian throne, unless he converted to Orthodoxy.
 Despite knife threats from some of the boyars, he refused to sign any petitions to the Polish king, thus preventing Wladyslaw from coronation.

 In December 1610 Hermogenes distributed letters to various Russian towns, urging the populace to rise against the Poles.
 When the volunteer army under Prokopy Lyapunov finally approached Moscow, he defied the Polish exhortations to anathemize the army.
-Despite being threatened with death penalty, he cursed the Roman Catholics and showed support for Lyapunov.
+Despite being threatened with death, he cursed the Roman Catholics and showed support for Lyapunov.
 After that, he was arrested and thrown into the Chudov Monastery.
 There he heard about the new volunteer army, mustered by Kuzma Minin and commanded by Prince Pozharsky, and blessed them both.
 Thereupon the patriarch was beaten and starved to death.